(This piece is my year in review; here’s my letter from 2020)

 Donald Tovey called Cosi “a miracle of irresponsible beauty.”
 It needs to be qualified with “irresponsible” because its plot is, by consensus, idiotic.
 The premise is that two men try—on a dare—to seduce the other’s lover.
 A few fake poisonings and Albanian disguises later, each succeeds, to mutual distress.
 Every critic that professes to love the music of Cosi also discusses the story in anguished terms.
 Bernard Williams, for example, noted how puzzling it has been that Mozart chose to vest such great emotional power with his music into such a weak narrative structure.
 Joseph Kerman is more scathing, calling it “outrageous, immoral, and unworthy of Mozart.”

-I readily concede that the music of Cosi so far exceeds its dramatic register.
+I readily concede that the music of Cosi exceeds its dramatic register.
 But I am uninterested in investigating why.
 Since I do not believe that plot deserves much attention, I find it thus easy indeed to concentrate instead on the sweep of the musical argument itself.
 Cosi’s music is indeed the most heartfelt when the actions on stage are the most preposterous.
 To that I say: whatever.
 Irony is a wonderful characteristic of the operatic tradition.
 No one faults Strauss for writing such sweet and triumphant tones as Salomé fondles the head of John the Baptist, which she had just ordered to be separated from the rest of his body.

 I believe that the climactic seduction duet in Cosi’s second act is the best piece of vocal drama that Mozart ever wrote.
 Carolyn Abbate and Roger Parker describe it thus: “the soprano has attempted to evade her seducer by dressing as a man and becoming a hero.
 In the great game of seduction, he then vanquished her by the simplest of means: by becoming the essence of female lyricism and beauty.”24 It is musically fascinating, having at least four distinct sections—turning halfway as the tenor invades the soprano’s aria.
 Bernard Williams is more direct: “he has broken not only into her song, but into her soul.”